naver/billboard.js/DEVELOPMENT.md

 ### Test

-Once you created a branch and finished the development, you must perform a test with `npm test` command before the push to a remote repository.
+Once you have created a branch and finished the development, you must perform tests with `npm test` command before pushing to a remote repository.

 ```bash
 $ npm test